 Coming to Ealing…

 - Regeneration is rife in Ealing due to the Ealing Broadway Crossrail service opening in 2022.

 - Work on the long awaited, much anticipated Ealing Filmworks cinema has begun.
 The development will include a Picturehouse cinema, shops, cafes, restaurants and apartments.

-Isleworth is St Margaret’s more affordable neighbour.
-It is steeped in history and provides excellent transport links into and out of London.
+To start with, Isleworth is St Margaret’s more affordable neighbour.
+Lots of history and provides excellent transport links into and out of London.
 If you are looking for a listed Georgian house, a pretty Victorian terraced cottage or a luxury Thameside townhouse, you will find all of this and more in Isleworth.

 - Perfect for the commuter who requires easy access to the city, but enjoys riverside living.

 - Explore acres of parkland at nearby Osterley Park.